Lessons from 5 years of travel blogging

 Most of our time is spent doing other activities, like sharing blog posts on our social networks, responding to emails and comments, editing photos and video, doing SEO work, fixing bugs and updating the website design, completing interviews and writing guest posts, connecting with other travel bloggers and sharing their work, pitching DMO’s and PR companies… and that’s before we do the standard planning that goes into travel, like booking flights, hotels, transportation, etc.

-It’s easy to get distracted by these activities, so it’s important to stay focused on the task at hand.
+It’s easy to get distracted by these activities, so it’s important to stay focused.
 Equally important is to ensure we do not neglect or ignore any of these tasks… they are all cogs in the travel blog wheel.

 6. Travel blogging alone does not make a lot money

 Let me start by saying the term “a lot of money” is extremely subjective.
-We have an infant and toddler, so our needs are quite different from someone who does not have household expenses or is living in an inexpensive country like Thailand, Nicaragua or India.
+We have an infant and toddler, so our needs are quite different from someone who does not have household expenses or is living in an inexpensive country like Thailand or India.

-In our experience, travel blogging alone does not yield a sustainable income, especially with two young kids.
-Sure, it subsidizes our travel expenses and gives us the ‘extras’ in life, but in order to earn a decent income, one must go beyond the blog and do other projects like freelance writing, selling ebooks, consulting, SEO, web development, etc.
+In our experience, travel blogging alone does not yield a sustainable income.
+Sure, it subsidizes our travel expenses and gives us the extras in life, but in order to earn a decent income, one must go beyond the blog and do other projects like freelance writing, selling ebooks and/or photography, consulting, digital marketing, etc.